 - Promulgated Contracts Forms (30 classroom hours)

 - Real Estate Finance (30 classroom hours).
-(Related course credit may no longer be used to meet education requirements for a salespersons license).
+(Related course credit may no longer be used to meet education requirements for a sales agents license).

-(Note: To find classes, see Core Real Estate License Education Providers for salesperson and broker applicants)
+(Note: To find classes, see Qualifying Real Estate License Education Providers for sales agent and broker applicants)